Azasakhe/Netflix/Dev.-basic-info.md

 - Install makefile dependencies (kodi-addon-checker, tox, coverage)
 - To run a test open console and run: `make test` or `make run`

+#### The available resolutions and limitations

+Netflix has a complicated system of protection and limitations to allow the viewing of high resolution video (720p/1080p/4k).

+The main factors currently known to influence the available resolutions are:

+- The type of operative system
+- The type of browser

+Is taken in account of the type of User Agent used, it influences the shakti metadata, the ESN, the manifest and license requests.<br/>
+We rely on the website specs: https://help.netflix.com/en/node/23742<br/>
+In some cases it is possible to obtain even higher resolutions than those declared (depends from the MSL profiles used).

+- The model of device in use

+This parameter affects the ESN

+- The DRM security level and HDCP version in use

+We use only the DRM Widevine.
+We can handle Sec.Lev.
+L1 only to certified android devices all others are L3.
+If the device is L1 and have HDCP >= 2.2, will be available resolutions 1080p and higher in hardware deconding.

+- The ESN

+The ESN is a serial that _could_ contains information about the device in use, and can influence the resolutions.

+- Some videos also seem to be influenced by the producers
+- Others things!? we hope no..